 In May 2013 Westinghouse announced that it would work with China’s State Nuclear Power Technology Corporation (SNPTC) to accelerate design development and licensing in the USA and China of its SMR.
-SNPTC would ensure that the Westinghouse SMR design meets standards for licensing in China and will lead the licensing effort in that country.
+SNPTC would ensure that the Westinghouse SMR design met standards for licensing in China and would lead the licensing effort in that country.
 The status of this collaboration is uncertain.

 Holtec International set up a subsidiary – SMR LLC – to commercialize a 140 MWe (446 MWt) factory-built reactor concept called Holtec Inherently Safe Modular Underground Reactor (HI-SMUR).
 The particular design being promoted is a 160 MWe version of this, SMR-160, with two external horizontal steam generators, using fuel similar to that in larger PWRs, including MOX.
 The 32 full-length fuel assemblies are in a fuel cartridge, which is loaded and unloaded as a single unit from the 31-metre high pressure vessel.
 Holtec claims a one-week refueling outage every 42 months.
 It has full passive cooling in operation and after shutdown for an indefinite period, and also a negative temperature coefficient so that it shuts down at high temperatures.
 The reactor will be offered with optional heat sink to atmosphere, using dry cooling.
 The whole reactor system will be installed below ground level, with used fuel storage.
 A 24-month construction period is envisaged for each $800 million unit ($5000/kW).
 Operational life claimed is 80 years.